Can you still get a good price for ProPetro Holding Corp. (PUMP) Shares at this point?

 The recent increase in stakes in PUMP appears to be a result of several institutional investors and hedge funds increasing their positions.
 BlackRock Fund Advisors’s position in PUMP has increased by 3.65% in the first quarter.
 The company now owns 14,272,397 shares of the stock, with a value of $114.89 million, following the purchase of 502,274 additional shares during the last quarter.
 The Vanguard Group, Inc. made another increased to its shares in PUMP during the first quarter, upping its stake by 9.95%.
 During the last quarter, the company picked up 945,024 additional shares for a total stake of worth $84.09 million, bringing number of shares owned by the company to 10,446,532.

 During the first quarter, Dimensional Fund Advisors LP added a 437,773 position in PUMP.
 Fidelity Management & Research Co purchased an additional 1.72 million shares in the last quarter, increasing its holdings by 69.10%, now holding 4.21 million shares worth $33.86 million.
-At the end of the first quarter, Van Eck Associates Corp. decreased its PUMP holdings by -0.03% and now holds 4.16 million PUMP shares valued at $33.48 million with the lessened 1123.0 shares during the period.
-PUMP shares are owned by institutional investors to the tune of 85.50% at present.
+At the end of the first quarter, SSgA Funds Management, Inc. increased its PUMP holdings by 0.41% and now holds 3.92 million PUMP shares valued at $31.55 million with the added 16105.0 shares during the period.
+PUMP shares are owned by institutional investors to the tune of 85.10% at present.

 Leave a Reply